mmuller88/mmblog/content/newsletter-19/index.md

 <https://dev.to/aws-builders/simple-leave-management-system-with-aws-serverless-3dnp>

 Constructing a workflow like the explained simple leave management with AWS Step Functions is so cool.
-Furthermore the recently released [AWS SDK service integrations](https://docs.aws.amazon.com/step-functions/latest/dg/supported-services-awssdk.html) makes it fun to define such.
+Furthermore, the recently released [AWS SDK service integrations](https://docs.aws.amazon.com/step-functions/latest/dg/supported-services-awssdk.html) makes it fun to define such.

 Thanks a lot to the author [Pubudu Jayawardana](https://dev.to/pubudusj)

-## AWS open source news and updates, #112
+## AWS open-source news and updates, #112

 <https://dev.to/aws/aws-open-source-news-and-updates-112-5bjp>

 And again a nice weekly summary.
 My highlight is the [aws-dataall](https://github.com/awslabs/aws-dataall) as it looks super interesting for sharing ML data company internally and event externally mhh.
-Lots to think here.
+Lots to think about here.
 But as always there is tons of other gold so you have to explore that!

-Thanks again to the author [Ricardo Sueiras](https://dev.to/094459) .
+Thanks again to the author [Ricardo Sueiras](https://dev.to/094459).
 I hope you enjoyed the Summit in Berlin ^^.
 Next time count me in!

 ## Simple Serverless Scheduler

 <https://dev.to/aws-builders/simple-serverless-scheduler-25c7>

-A cool article for how to solve an interesting business case like when a user cancel their subscription but still needs to have access until the end of the paying period time.
-The author compared different possible solution for how to implement such a serverless scheduler.
+A cool article for how to solve an interesting business case like when a user cancels their subscription but still needs to have access until the end of the paying period time.
+The author compared different possible solutions for how to implement such a serverless scheduler.

 Thanks a lot to the author [Pawel Zubkiewicz](https://dev.to/pzubkiewicz)